Manage your business's mobile devices

 After enrollment, you can:

-- Directly view device activity from the Admin console or your Admin app.
+- Directly view personal and company-owned device activity from the Admin console or your Admin app.

 - Use reports to get the big picture, and use audit logs to drill down into individual event details.